afontainec/chinchay/docs/clidocs.md

 On the bottom you have a [new](#web new) button to go and create a new entry!

+It will render the file named index.ejs, view the [views section](#views) for more details.

 #### web new

 If you navigate to http://localhost:3000/relation_name/new you will see a form.
 It will have inputs to define all the columns of a given relation except for id, created_at and updated_at.
 Click save to save this entry!

+It will render the file named create.ejs, view the [views section](#views) for more details.

 #### web show

 If you navigate to http://localhost:3000/relation_name/:id you will see all the information regarding the entry with id = :id.
 You can click [edit](#web edit) to edit that entry or [index](#web index) to go back to the index.

+It will render the file named show.ejs, view the [views section](#views) for more details.

 #### web edit

 If you navigate to http://localhost:3000/relation_name/:id/edit you will see a form to edit the information regarding the entry with id = :id.
 It is very similar to the form of [new](#web new), you will not be able to edit the id, created_at nor updated_at.
 You can click [update](#web edit) to edit that entry.

+It will render the file named edit.ejs, view the [views section](#views) for more details.

-### The "new" Command
+### The "new" Command {#new-command}

-This command will create migrations, models, controllers, views and routes for a given relation.
+This command will create a migration, a model, a controller, several views and two routes files for a given relation.
 Basically with just one command you are all set to for the CRUD (create, read, update, delete) of than relation.
 You can use it by running:

 ```
 $ chinchay new relation_name